ankidroid/Anki-Android/README.md

 Create a new feature branch for what you want to contribute:
 `git checkout -b feature-name ankidroid/v2.1-dev`

-Note that if the feature is meant for the maintenance branch, the command should use `v2.0.1-dev` instead of `v2.1-dev`.

 ### Step 4: Make your changes